A. K. Hangal: Health and financial issues

 The actor had last shot for Amol Palekar's film, Paheli in 2005.
 In fact, he had not gone out of his house for the last eight months.
 "We were surprised to see him get out of home.
 He would have done it only for acting," said his son Vijay and added, "My father had remained at home for the past few months.
 The show producer Saurabh Tiwari and senior executives from the channel came to our place to offer him the role.
 Several filmmakers had approached him in the last few years.
 But father did not take those up due to health issues."

 A. K. Hangal returned to face the studio lights after seven long years.
 Having reached the sets of a TV Series Madhubala - Ek Ishq Ek Junoon on a wheelchair, the then 97-year-old actor wasn't sure he would be able to handle it physically.
 But once the cameras started rolling, there was no stopping the actor within.

 Freedom fighter

 Hangal participated in the Indian freedom movement when as a student, he joined protests in the North West Frontier Province against the massacre at Jallianwala Bagh.
 He later moved to Karachi, where he spent three years in prison for protesting against British rule.

-He is also related to India's first Prime Minister, Pt.
-Jawahar Lal Nehru.
-Jawahar's wife, Kamla Nehru, was first cousin of A. K. Hangal's mother.